vandres98/Deep-Learning/README.md

 # Deep-Learning

-Deep Learning functions and notes
+This repository will include various deep learning functions and models for specific tasks.